 The Benefits of Quitting

 If you have smoked for years, you may think that it is too late for you.
 It is never too late to benefit from being a non-smoker.
 If you quit smoking, even for a few hours, your blood pressure and heart rate drop.
 This can help improve your heart failure symptoms, such as shortness of breath and fatigue.

 And that’s not all, after just 24 hours smoke-free, your risk of heart attack decreases.
-After two weeks, your blood circulation improves and your ability to exercise increases.
+After 2 weeks, your blood circulation improves and your ability to exercise increases.
 In people who are otherwise healthy, the risk of heart attack and stroke is reduced by half within the first year of quitting.
-By three years, it is nearly as low as that of someone who has never smoked.
+By 3 years, it is nearly as low as that of someone who has never smoked.
 And the longer you stay smoke-free, the better the benefits, including the money you will save.